almondtools/testrecorder/doc/Extending.md

 Extending Testrecorder with Custom Components
 =============================================

 Testrecorder provides some common features in the base framework.
 However we are aware of many features that would fit certain real problems, that cannot be solved in a generic way.
-So we designed Testrecorder to be extendible.
+So we designed Testrecorder to be extensible.

-The [Architecture](Architecture.md) of Testrecorder is extendible at certain points:
+The [Architecture](Architecture.md) of Testrecorder is extensible at certain points:
 - Custom serializers allow you to simplify the model of a recorded object
 - Custom setup generators allow you to adjust the way the model is transformed to test setup code
 - Custom matcher generators allow you to adjust the way the model is transformed to matcher code
-- Custom intializers are needed if some instrumentations are needed before executing the agent/the test
+- Custom initializers are needed if some instrumentations are needed before executing the agent/the test

 You can write such extensions in the workspace of your applications.
 Sometimes it seems better to bundle the extension to a common artifact that could be shared.
 There is also a section describing how to create a __testrecorder-jar-with-dependencies__ with all your custom components.